Close

 View Japanese version

-Programs to Support a Balance Between Work and Nursing Care
+Programs to Support a Balance between Work and Nursing Care

 Lion has enhanced support for employees engaged in nursing care of family members as part of efforts to create an environment that allows employees to continue to work with peace of mind while handling such responsibilities.
 In addition to ordinary annual paid leave, we have in place programs to support nursing care providers, including nursing care leave of up to 365 days, shorter work hours for nursing care (short hours flextime system), nursing care leave and accumulated leave for nursing care (accumulated expired annual paid leave).
 Furthermore, we have set up a support website targeting employees aged 40 and over to better provide information on nursing care, including videos of caregiving seminars for managers and individuals.

-Programs to Support a Balance Between Work and Nursing Care
+Programs to Support a Balance between Work and Nursing Care

 Nursing care 365 days of nursing care leave